milvus-io/bootcamp/README.md

 Build a reverse image search system with Milvus using various AI models in collaboration with the Open Neural Network Exchange (ONNX).

+## :pencil: Contributing

+Contributions to Milvus Bootcamp are welcome from everyone.
+See [Guidelines for Contributing](./contributing.md) for details.

 ## :fire: Support

 Join the Milvus community on [Slack](https://join.slack.com/t/milvusio/shared_invite/zt-e0u4qu3k-bI2GDNys3ZqX1YCJ9OM~GQ) to give feedback, ask for advice, and direct questions to our engineering team.
 We also have a [WeChat group](https://github.com/milvus-io/milvus/discussions/4156).